nalsakas/pe/README.md

 macro.
 These child controls are DEFPUSHBUTTON, PUSHBUTTON, GROUPBOX, RADIOBUTTON, AUTOCHECKBOX, AUTO3STATE, AUTORADIOBUTTON, PUSHBOX, STATE3, COMBOBOX, LTEXT, RTEXT, CTEXT, CHECKBOX, EDITTEXT, LISTBOX and SCROLLBAR.

+7) STRINGTABLE MACROS
+One string table can hold up to 16 strings.
+IF you have more than 16 you need to open another table.
+Each table referenced by one resource ID in resource tree.
+Normal resource compilers need you put string ID's in the table.
+We cant't use this method here.
+Instead we put string in table without ID but with implied index.
+Fİrst string has index 1, next is 2 an so on.
+When you need to reference a string in a table use SID() macro which stands for string ID.
+This macro excpects 2 parameter.
+First is resource ID of table defined in resource tree and second one is index of string.
+SID() macro return calculated ID of each string in a table.

+push buffer_size
+push VA(buffer)
+push SID(ID_TABLE, 1)        ; loads fisrt string
+push dword [VA(hInstance)]
+call [VA(LoadStringA)]

+Strings  in tables are stored as 16-bit unicode strings.
+That means when you create a buffer you need twice size of a char.
+In asm that equals size of a word.

+STRINGTABLE label
+  STRING 'First String'
+  STRING 'Second String'
+  STRING 'Third String'
+  ...
+  STRING '16th string'
+ENDSTRINGTABLE